Prag8855/aab/content/guides/blue-card.md

 This guide shows you how to apply for a [[Blue Card]] in Germany.

-The Blue Card rules changed in November 2023.
-This guide shows the new rules.
+The Blue Card rules changed in November 2023.[^36] This guide shows the new rules.

 {% include "_blocks/tableOfContents.html" %}

 ## What is a Blue Card?

-The EU [[Blue Card]] (*Blaue Karte*) is a [residence permit](/glossary/Aufenthaltstitel) for skilled workers with a university degree.
+The EU Blue Card (*Blaue Karte*) is a [residence permit](/glossary/Aufenthaltstitel) for skilled workers.

 With a Blue Card, you can...